michelou/dotty-pandoc/docs/docs/reference/other-new-features/indentation.md

 ```
 is parsed as `if x then a + b + c else d`.

-### Optional Braces Around Template Bodies
+## Optional Braces Around Template Bodies

 The Scala grammar uses the term _template body_ for the definitions of a class, trait, or object that are normally enclosed in braces.
 The braces around a template body can also be omitted by means of the following rule.

-If at the point where a template body can start there is a `:` that occurs at the end
-of a line, and that is followed by at least one indented statement, the recognized
-token is changed from ":" to ": at end of line".
-The latter token is one of the tokens
-that can start an indentation region.
-The Scala grammar is changed so an optional ": at end of line" is allowed in front of a template body.
+A template body can alternatively consist of a colon followed by one or more indented statements.
+To this purpose we introduce a new `<colon>` token that reads as
+the standard colon "`:`" but is generated instead of it where `<colon>`
+is legal according to the context free syntax, but only if the previous token
+is an alphanumeric identifier, a backticked identifier, or one of the tokens `this`, `super`, "`)`", and "`]`".

+An indentation region can start after a `<colon>`.
+A template body may be either enclosed in braces, or it may start with
+`<colon> <indent>` and end with `<outdent>`.
-Analogous rules apply for enum bodies and local packages containing nested definitions.
+Analogous rules apply for enum bodies, type refinements, and local packages containing nested definitions.

 With these new rules, the following constructs are all valid: